day8/re-frame/README.md

 ### Code For Domino 2

-The `event handler`, `h`, associated with `:delete-item` is called to compute the `effect` of this event.
+The `event handler`, `h`, associated with `:delete-item`, is called to compute the `effect` of this event.

-This handler function, `h`, must take two arguments: the state-of-the-world and the event, and it must return an effects map.
-Without going into any explanations at this early point, here's a sketch of what a handler might look like:
+This handler function, `h`, takes two arguments: a `coeffects` map which holds the current state of the world (including app state),
+and the `event`.
+It must return a map of `effects` - a description of how the world should change.
+Here's a sketch (we are at 30,000 feet):
 ```clj
 (defn h
  [{:keys [db]} event]                    ;; args:  db from coeffect, event